 Brushing and Cleaning

 After the extraction avoid brushing the teeth near the extraction site for 24 hours.
 After that you can resume gentle cleaning.
 Avoid commercial mouth rinses, as they tend to irritate the site.

 Beginning 24 hours after the extraction you can rinse with saltwater.
 You can purchase salt-water (Saline) bottles at your local pharmacy or mix 1/2 teaspoon in a cup of water.
 Rinse several times each day until the “holes” close.

 After a tooth has been extracted there will be a resulting hole in your jawbone where the tooth was.
-In time, this will smooth and fill in with bone.
-This process can take many weeks or months.
-However after 1- 2 weeks you should no longer notice any inconvenience.
+In time, the bone defect will fill in (heal) and become smooth.
+This process can take many weeks.